eemmeelliiee/eemmeelliiee/README.md

 - Teaching programming to others 👩‍🏫
 - I also like photography and music! 📷

-### I am currently working on...

-- Advent of Code!
-- and some other projects...

 <!--
 **eemmeelliiee/eemmeelliiee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

+### I am currently working on...

+- Web development
+- and some other projects...

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...